Master Your Half‑Marathon with RPE‑Based Training Plans and Smart Pacing Apps

 “I’m not sure,” I admitted, “my heart is racing, but I’m still talking.
 I think I’m on the right track, but I have no idea if I’m fast enough for the half-marathon next month.”

-From Guesswork to a Structured Concept
+From guesswork to a structured concept

 Why RPE works

-3. Create three zones: Easy (RPE 2‑3), Tempo (RPE 4‑6) and Hard (RPE 7‑8).
-Use your chosen app to store these zones.
+3. Establish three zones: Easy (RPE 2-3), Tempo (RPE 4-6) and Hard (RPE 7-8).
+Record these in your app of choice.

-2. Build a 4‑Week “Foundation” Cycle
+2. Build a 4-week “foundation” cycle

 DayWorkoutRPEDistance (miles)